oleganza/bitcoin-papers/SmartContractsSoftFork.md

         0 // add initial value zero to Contract Stack }
       enter {
-        OUTPUTAMOUNT ADD // add output amount to the contract total balance }
+        CURRENTAMOUNT ADD // add output amount to the contract total balance }
       func contractAmountRaised {
         FROMCONTRACTSTACK DUP TOCONTRACTSTACK // get the value from contract stack and put back a copy